certeu/morio/docs/docs/guides/goals/readme.md

 data should be structured.

-We considered [OpenTelemetry](https://opentelemetry.io/) but found it to be a bit too uncooked for our needs.
+We considered [OpenTelemetry](https://opentelemetry.io/) but found it to be a bit too undercooked for our needs.
 Instead, we chose the [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/index.html) as it is more mature, well defined, and supported by variety of systems and vendors.